 The rasterization is done on the Graphics Processing Unit (GPU) and is exceedingly fast - measured in frames per second, rather than seconds or minutes.
 Huge 3D models can be rendered instantly and manipulated smoothly, but to make the models look realistic it has to 'fake' real world effects.
 The quality can also vary dramatically from application to application.
-In CAD and BIM software, for example, the emphasis tends to be on the clear representation of geometry with simple flat shading and it's only in dedicated visualization tools and game engines that the models start to look 'realistic'.
+In 3D CAD software, for example, the emphasis tends to be on the clear representation of geometry, rather than physically accurate materials and lighting, although some viewing modes will make the model appear more 'realistic'.